Designers say you're making your home look outdated if you aren't doing any of these things

 Silver Verga also recommends hanging your trendy wall art at the perfect height.
 “Make sure your pictures are centered at about 60 [inches] off the ground,” she says.
 Why?
 “The average person shouldn’t have to look up to enjoy the art.”

 Now that you know exactly where to hang your wall art, grab this

 picture hanging and leveling kit to make it even easier.
 It comes with a bunch of different hanging hardware and a compact tool that makes the actual process super simple — just press it into the wall to mark perfect holes.
 There’s even a level so that trendy print is perfect the first time.
-Swapping out wall art with words on it for something more aesthetic Solution: Hang up this versatile botanical wall art set
+Getting tools to make window cleaning easier Solution: Or use this cleaning tool for rooms with a ton of windows

 Zara O’Hare, the in-house interior design consultant at

 Land of Rugs Online LTD, suggests tossing out those stained ceramic mugs hanging out in your kitchen cabinets.
 “As nice of a drink tea is, it will stain your beautiful mugs,” she explains.
 “If these stains are left untreated, you will eventually need to replace your mugs to make your kitchenware looks new again.”
 She goes on to further explain she swaps out her mugs “at least once every couple of years to ensure guests are not drinking from beautiful, but tea-stained, mugs.”